 Pro tip 2: a spare inner tube may save the day

-Some punctures just simply can’t be patched because they are excessively large (e.g. a blown inner tube), too close together (within 6 inches) or too close to the valve stem.
-Also, a damaged valve stem can’t be fixed with a patch kit.
-In these cases a new tube is the only solution to get you back on your bike.
+Some punctures just can’t be patched because they are excessively large (e.g. a blown inner tube), too close together (within 6 inches), or too close to the valve stem.
+Also, a patch kit can’t fix a damaged valve stem.
+In these cases, a new tube is the only solution to get you back on your bike.

 Patch a tube like a pro

-If you’ve never patched an inner tube before, you may be thinking that you’ll save lots of time by simply removing and replacing your flat tube with a new tube.
+If you’ve never patched an inner tube before, you may think that you’ll save lots of time by simply removing and replacing your flat tube with a new one.
 In truth, it only takes about 10 minutes to repair a puncture with a patch when you have the proper materials and tools, which include: